-For example, on June 28, 2018, California passed the California Consumer Privacy Act of 2018 ("CCPA"), which grants California residents certain rights with respect to their personal information.
+For example, in June 2018, California passed the California Consumer Privacy Act of 2018 ("CCPA"), which grants California residents certain rights with respect to their personal information.
 Under the CCPA, businesses are required to grant expansive access, deletion and portability rights to consumers in the United States.
 The law may also impose burdensome retention and compliance obligations on publishers and advertising technology companies.
 The CCPA also provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 Interpretation of the requirements remains unclear due to the recent passage of the regulation.
-The law is expected to take effect in 2020.
+The law took effect on January 1, 2020.